gescalante-ml/logistics-datawarehouse/README.md

 4 - [Automation and the cloud](#Automation)

 ## Get Started
-First, clone this project and cd ont it.
+First, clone this project and cd onto it.
 ### Docker
 Simply run in a CLI tool: (No need to sudo in Windows)
 ```